manikajain02/Assessments/README.md

 # OnlineTest
-Code for online assessments and tests
+Code for TCS online assessments

 There are 2 solution I've implemented.